Humboldt Broncos bus crash: Book

+Film

 Two television documentary films on the team's return to the ice, CBC Television's Humboldt: The New Season and TSN's 2 Roads to Humboldt, received Canadian Screen Award nominations at the 8th Canadian Screen Awards, the former for Best Documentary Program and the latter for Best Sports Feature Segment.
-An additional documentary; 29 Forever was created by The Sports Network and premiered on the first anniversary of the crash.
+An additional documentary, 29 Forever was created by The Sports Network and premiered on the first anniversary of the crash.